| A common and I would

 The foundation of your faith and

 salvation are found nowhere else.
+As

 such the Passover story is extremely